la2050/archive/_projects/2015/city-with-a-heart-of-art-1000-new-artworks-made-in-by-la-in-2016.md

   group, our organization is currently working alone.
 100% of the grant winnings will be used by the Heart of Art Gallery in 2016 to further our mission to provide a safe place to create in LA.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- With a budget of $100,000, our proposal has crafted a detailed budget with 2 options for our new gallery location: options to either buy or rent a new home for the gallery.

-   Location Option A, our preferred option to purchase, is just above the winnings at $108,300.
-Option B, the option to lease, is slightly more conservative and will use exactly the amount of the grant winnings: $100,000.
-If it turns out that this grant is non-taxable, then Option A will be estimated at $98,000 and Option B estimated at $89,700.

-   Since our gallery’s forced closure this September, we are starting over from scratch.
-Our gofundme campaign is working, and although we are extremely grateful to those who have donated, it seems unlikely we could reopen for long from the amount we have earned there.

-   This generous grant from the LA2050/Goldhirsh Foundation grant committee will provide the funds necessary to reopen at a new location, and we plan on stretching every penny to reach as many artists and make as much art as possible in Los Angeles in 2016, but in the long run, we hope use the funds you've given us to plant seeds that Angeleno Artists may reap for many years to come.

-   Los Angeles is our home, and we would like to invest in our city by buying a small part of it.
-Due to our closure, we already have to find a new location, and this seems the perfect opportunity to turn a tragedy into a mitzvah.
-There are many commercial real estate options in LA, with ample private parking, that are within our price range.

-   The options outlined in the budget proposal assume we purchase at $325,000 (Option A), or rent at $4,500 monthly (Option B).
-Option A is our preferred option.
-Option A assumes that If we can purchase with a 20% down payment of $65,000, expecting to make a monthly mortgage of $1,750, then the grant we will have received in 2016 will lay down the infrastructure we need to stay open for generations.

-   Our gallery has been operating since 2011 on the donations of artists and art supporters.
-All of our annual gallery budget goes toward our venue and its related costs.
-Events, workshops, college visits, and everything else happens through volunteerism in our community, and donations from events.
-The small but supplemental income from events and donations will fund the deficit between our Grant and Option A, should Option A come to fruition.
-We will continue to seek donations, so that we may spend our resources and time expanding our services to artists.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Heart Of Art Gallery 2016 LA2050/GOOD Grant Budget:

-   All items are ESTIMATED.

-   Initial Winning Fees: $10,300
-    Grant Tax at 10.3%: $10,300

-   2016 Business Fees: $3,000
-    Conversion from Profit to 501(c)3 Non-Profit: one time fee: $1,500 2015 CA Taxes (conversion to non profit will significantly reduce this number in following years): $1,500

-   Location:
-    Option A: Purchase: $95,000
-    20% Down Payment: $65,000
-    Monthly $1,750 mortgage: $21,000
-    Insurance ($900 biannually): $1,800
-    Utilities (DWP/Wifi/ Security: $600 per month): $7,200
-    Example property: 3575 South Jefferson, 90018 http://www.propertyshark.com/mason/Property/16270897/3575-S-Western-Ave-Los-Angeles-CA-90018/

-    Option B: Lease: $86,700
-    Security Deposit/ First Month Move In Fees: $9,000 Monthly $4,500 rent: $54,000
-    Insurance ($900 biannually): $1,800
-    Utilities (DWP/Wifi/ Security: $600 per month): $7,200
-    Land Improvements/Gallery Rebuild (occurring through the 12 month period): $14,900 Example Property: 2020 South Western, 90018 http://www.loopnet.com/Listing/19356153/2020-S-Western-Ave-Los-Angeles-CA/

-   Option A: Buy: total: $108,300
-   Option B: Rent: total: $100,000
 How do you plan to scale the success of your proposal?: >- Our proposal will have a proven success record, given how much we have already done with almost nothing.
 We look forward to being able to provide our space